Cameron.

 Not anger aimed at me, anyhow.

-Running away didn’t ever help me like fighting won’t help Teo so I ignore his clenched fists now and do what I’ve seen my uncle do a hundred times when kids get frustrated, speaking quietly instead of yelling so they have to quiet down to hear him.
+Running away didn’t ever help me like fighting won’t help Teo, so I ignore his currently clenched fists and do what I’ve seen my uncle do a hundred times when kids get frustrated, speaking quietly instead of yelling so they have to quiet down to hear him.
 “He didn’t mean that you’re about to be in big trouble.
 He was joking.”

 I push past.

-Teo’s solid, no give to him when we play rugby, the last man down when we do Judo, but he shifts easily for me in here where no one can see us, trailing behind me and listening.
-“Uncle Sol can see Austin coming up the hill.”
-I scan paint tubes that aren’t quite the shade of umber I’m after, so I move on and keep searching.
+Teo’s solid, no give to him when we play rugby, the last man down in Judo, but he shifts easily for me in here where no one can see us, trailing behind me and listening as I tell him, “Uncle Sol can see Austin coming up the hill, that's all.”
+I scan paint tubes that aren’t quite the shade of umber I've run out of, so I move on and keep searching.

-He doesn’t back up after speaking and doesn’t say anything else either, but I know more’s coming because this is what Teo does when he’s building up to something.
-I’ve seen him loom over people plenty of times like this when he arrived at Glynn Harber, trying to pick fights Mr Lawson asked us all to ignore.
+He doesn’t back up after speaking or say anything else either, but I know more is coming because this is what Teo does when he’s building up to something.
+I’ve seen him loom over people plenty of times like this when he arrived at Glynn Harber, trying to pick the fights that Mr Lawson asked us all to ignore.
 Now the only person Teo fights is himself, which is why it takes him a while to get his words out.
 I know because I’ve been there so I don’t mind waiting.

 Or I don’t usually mind.